Introduction

 The Old Configuration Approach

 Traditional AEM configurations embedded properties within component classes.
-Configuration instantiation required casting and type conversion:
+Configuration instantiation required manual casting and type conversion:

 1